Summer Vacation for Your Garden- Adapted from The Life Lab Garden Times, Spring 2003.

 Garden Guardians Have families or neighbors sign up to “adopt” the garden for a week or two during the summer.
 Leave simple directions on where to water and weed and encourage your garden guardians to harvest the veggies and flowers that are ready for picking.
 This will not only serve as a simple thank you, but will encourage your plants to keep producing fruit and flowers.
 Ideally you’d want the whole summer schedule made up with the contacts of the weekly caretakers so that they can find substitutes if summer plans change.

-Consider creating a simple video to share with instructions or leave good writen documentation of caretaking tasks.
+Consider creating a simple video to share with instructions or leave good written documentation of caretaking tasks.
 This video is an example of a summer care video made for the summer Garden Guardians at Pacific Elementary Life Lab in Davenport, CA.

 Weed Now Not Later It is important to make sure that weeds are under control before the garden takes it summer break.
 The smallest of weeds in June will be big seed dispensing monsters come mid summer.
 Make sure you get rid of all the visible weeds before your break so they don’t haunt you in fall with their massive tap roots and seed heads.

 Use Mulches Mulching for weed suppression and water conservation are both great strategies that are well worth the extra work.
 Mulching is also a great task for children of all ages.
 Covering your garden paths with 2-3 inches of wood chips will help smother out potential weeds and deter them from growing.
 Many tree service companies will donate chipped trees and many municipal landfills now have green cycle programs that give away wood chips.
 Mulching your garden beds and fruit trees with straw (not hay, which has seeds in it) will keep weeds at bay and will conserve water by shading the soil.